Digital-Data-Co/forge-docs/src/administration-guide/installation.md

 # Installation

-You can install Semaphore in multiple ways, depending on your operating system, environment, and preferences:
+You can install Forge in multiple ways, depending on your operating system, environment, and preferences:

 * **Package manager**<br>
-  Install Semaphore using a native package for your distribution (e.g., apt for Debian/Ubuntu or dnf for RHEL-based systems).
+  Install Forge using a native package for your distribution (e.g., apt for Debian/Ubuntu or dnf for RHEL-based systems).
 This is the easiest way to get started on Linux servers and integrates well with system services.<br>
   [Learn more »](./installation/package-manager)

 * **Docker**<br>
-  Run Semaphore as a container using Docker or Docker Compose.
+  Run Forge as a container using Docker or Docker Compose.
 Ideal for fast setup, sandboxed environments, and CI/CD pipelines.
 Recommended for users who prefer infrastructure as code.<br>
   [Learn more »](./installation/docker)

 * **Cloud**<br>
-  Guidance for deploying Semaphore to cloud platforms using VMs, containers, or Kubernetes with managed services.<br>
+  Guidance for deploying Forge to cloud platforms using VMs, containers, or Kubernetes with managed services.<br>
   [Learn more »](./installation/cloud)

 * **Binary file**<br>